 The Code says that bad language, including profanity and other religiously insensitive material, should not be used in programmes that are specially designed for children.
 Further, that no excessively or grossly offensive language should be used before the watershed on television, or at times when large numbers of children may be expected to be in the audience.
 The SABC's Programming policy acknowledges that although profanity has become a part of daily expression and hence is frequently used on television, it is offensive to many viewers.
 The SABC therefore endeavours to apply the "L" warning symbol rigorously when profanity is concerned, in order to minimize distress to those audiences who may be offended.
-The following BCCSA guidelines should also apply: •In the case of a drama or documentary unless particularly aggravating circumstances are present, taking in voin of the Lord's Name may be used in post-watershed feature films by characters or persons portrayed in broadcasts, subject to due warning as to language, and with an appropriate age restriction. • In family time the words have to be removed insofar as it is possible to do so.
+The following BCCSA guidelines should also apply: In the case of a drama or documentary unless Name may be used in post-watershed feature films by characters or persons portrayed in broadcasts, subject to due warning as to language, and with an appropriate age restriction. • In family time the words have to be removed insofar as it is possible to do so.
 High frequency is not allowed. • Where presenters use such language in a derogatory manner towards listeners - even after the watershed - it amounts to a contravention of the Code.